rapidsai/cudf/docs/cudf/source/cudf_pandas/index.rst

             import pandas as pd
             df = pd.read_csv("filepath")
-            df.groupby(“col”).mean()
+            df.groupby("col").mean()
             df.rolling(window=3).sum()

-With cuDF’s pandas Accelerator Mode, you can take pandas from worst-to-first on the DuckDB dataset benchmarks without changing any code (0.5 GB and 5 GB scales).
+With cuDF's pandas Accelerator Mode, you can take pandas from worst-to-first on the DuckDB dataset benchmarks without changing any code (0.5 GB and 5 GB scales).